 Building on the company’s research for and production of In Loco Parentis (pictured above) – halted mid-tour in March 2020 – Hold Tight is an inter-generational ensemble production performed by established VDT collaborators (including Rob Clark, Janusz Orlik, Aurora Lubos) and teenage performers Eben Flo (Shut Down) and Maia Faulkner (Virgin Territory).
 Reflecting our current compromised physicality and isolation, the piece is constructed in solo modules, some made for In Loco Parentis, some newly created in 2021, and dovetails music by Jules Maxwell with a soundscape of recorded testimonies from care-experienced children, adoptive parents and foster carers.
 Layered with psychological and emotional tension, Hold Tight offers a window into the dislocated lives of care-experienced young people and embeds this within a wider exploration of what home, family and belonging means to us now.

-“Charlotte Vincent’s new work transmits powerful messages and poses challenging questions” DanceTabs
+“Charlotte Vincent’ …. transmits powerful messages and poses challenging questions” DanceTabs